willstepp/writings/sanctum-kthadras/sk.notes.md

-The eaters of the fetus try to recreate it, mechanical, dead, mundane work.

-He triumps over them by yielding to their violence.

-The story diverges at a single point, either resenting the fetus and trying to recreate the fetus by machine, or embracing the loss, descending and becoming a fetus

-The creatures appear transclucent though this is because his eyes can see through their flesh, like x-rays, rather than because their skin had that characteristic.

-A parable about a man who finds himself lost in a forest where the trees are barren and the ground is covered in leaves.
-The man is unable to remember his name or where he's from.
-He can't event remember long he has been walking.
-He discovers a strange fetus floating in a milky pond.
-In the surrounding forest there are creatures who want to harm the fetus and he protects it from them.

-An enormous sun that overtakes the sky and burns away the leaves.

-A blue nebula, with tentacles spread across the black firmament.
-Something so far from him, light years away.
-Something alluring.
-If wings sprouted from his back one day he would fly to it.

-The creatures black, hardened.
-Later learn they were burned by the sun.

-After he nutures the fetus and it departs, he can either stumble in sadness and clean himself in the milky waters, sinking in and discovering a world below the surface, where he loses his body and floats the surface as a fetus himself, nourished by the waters and a tendril from some depths.

-Or, he can grow bitter and angry and resent the fetus for leaving him, burned further, and join in with others who attack other fetuses, and those who want to protect them.

-If you join the creatures you learn they hide (in some weird way) during the sunrise, this implies that at one time they too protected fetuses, being exposed, and somehow turned.

-In the milk he joins with another being, a scene of making love, becomes the fetus.

-You call the things you see all around you trees, and rocks, and grass, and leaves, but not because they are really those things, but because that is how your mind is able to make sense of them.
-Your memory of those things creates the association, since they have the nearest relationship through both form and behavior.
-But then sometimes the thing you call a tree will bend down consciously and sniff around and the illusion is broken.
-But you can't help yourself.
-It's how the mind works.
+# Email Notes

+## The Man Who Lives in the Room

+### General

-He could no longer take the BS.
+* He could no longer take the BS.

-"My soul is starving for something good.
+* "My soul is starving for something good.
 Something true."
 As he spoke these words aloud in the car he recognized it was not something people said.
 Normal people don't speak like that.

-I know you’re going through hell, but I don’t deserve to be talked to like that.
+* I know you’re going through hell, but I don’t deserve to be talked to like that.

-Fetus as a conclusion to the story, a kind of redemption to his suffering?
+* Fetus as a conclusion to the story, a kind of redemption to his suffering?

-In the central garden of the park there was a room.
+* In the central garden of the park there was a room.
 No building, just a room.
 The realization of that caused him confusion.
 Yet there it was.

-Blue whale, Momo - something to do with that, maybe instead of following the con-man, he receives an email from him, initiating the game, which leads to the Murder Kroger, behind which he discovers a park in which there is a cabin.
+* Blue whale, Momo - something to do with that, maybe instead of following the con-man, he receives an email from him, initiating the game, which leads to the Murder Kroger, behind which he discovers a park in which there is a cabin.
 The old man who lives there takes your grief.
 The final message says to kill the man who lives in the room.

-images of the murder, eviceration, other things which reveal about his wife
+* Images of the murder, eviceration, other things which reveal about his wife

-His pain is the loss of a wife and child from a murder/suicide from text game (only hinted at)
+* His pain is the loss of a wife and child from a murder/suicide from text game (only hinted at)

-The man who lives in the room is part plant part human.
+* The man who lives in the room is part plant part human.

-Part one ends with a vision of the future, where the elder thing breaks apart the world in space.
+* Part one ends with a vision of the future, where the elder thing breaks apart the world in space.

-How does the man figure into it?
+* How does the man figure into it?
 How does he act as the white rabbit?
 Maybe the man doesn't know why his wife murdered his newborn son and herself.
 The only thing connecting them is a symbol.

-Receives an email with the subject line,
+* Receives an email with the subject line, 'Thanks, brother!'

-'Thanks, brother!'

-Inside is a link, clicking it opens an app whose icon is the same symbol.
+* Inside is a link, clicking it opens an app whose icon is the same symbol.
 Installing it triggers the game.

-Insight into Will: 'The wisest one of all formed no opinions.'
+* Insight into Will: 'The wisest one of all formed no opinions.'
 He wants to remain an observer, curious but not a part of things.

-# Email Notes

-## The Man Who Lives in the Room

-### General

 * He stops caring, decides to tell only the truth.
 Creates a scene in a meeting.
 Is fired.
 While driving home a man asks for a ride.
 Then spins him a yarn, finally asks for money.
 The man stops at an ATM and gives him his daily maximum.
 He follows the man into a park.
 The man is living in a condemned building next to the park.
 He finds the man paying an elderly woman who lives alone.
 He learns that for a fee she will take on your sins, freeing your conscience.
 He goes to see her but finds she has hung herself.
 Somehow find the deep web.
 A woman in trouble.
 Wants to help her.
 Deeper into dark corners of the city.
 Start introducing Cthulu mythos.